 The APS sensor reliably detects clips with positioning bridges at elevator speeds of less than $\pm 0.3$ m/s (e.g. when approaching the destination floor).
-An additional clip bit is then set in the data protocol.
+An additional clip bit is then set in the data protocol (refer to the APS Safety Manual).
 The information can be used to determine the exact position of the floor on a teaching ride and to compensate for building shrinkage (building compression).